 CBD isolate also offers a number of unique benefits that mean that it appeals to different people.
 Because it is in a pure form, the concentration of CBD per dose is higher, and the cost per milligram of the compound CBD comes down.
 In the extraction process, in addition to the removal of all other compounds, THC is also completely removed which is useful for people who cannot have even the smallest trace of THC in their systems.
 It is also more consistent than full spectrum CBD as the isolate is 99.9% pure CBD, where the levels of CBD in full spectrum CBD may fluctuate slightly depending on the industrial hemp crop.

-Choosing Between Full Spectrum and CBD Isolate
+Choosing Between Full Spectrum, Broad Spectrum and CBD Isolate

 Using full spectrum CBD is considered a more holistic approach where the extraction process is gentler and fewer chemicals are involved.
 Users also benefits from the ‘entourage effect’ that may improve the product’s efficacy.